agorodinskaya/moods/README.md

 - Raspberry Pi - small single-board computer.

 _Wishlist_ :
-- I would like to add more features to the website: e.g. video exchange between users, geo location of the space stations, rate questions etc.
+- I would like to add more features to the website: e.g. RGB lights depending on the mood, add one more Raspberry pi, add Emotional recognition API for face and voice etc.

 _Known bugs_:
 - nothing known so far.